IEvangelist/blazorators/src/Blazor.SessionStorage.WebAssembly/README.md

 ## Get started

-After the NuGet package is added as a reference, call the `AddSessionStorageServices` method to register the `IStorageService` service type.
+After the NuGet package is added as a reference, call the `AddSessionStorageServices` method to register the `ISessionStorageService` service type.

 ```csharp
 using Microsoft.AspNetCore.Components.Web;